 Beth Underdown was born in Rochdale and studied English Literature at the University of York.
 After training as an editor at Phaidon Press, Beth graduated with distinction from the University of Manchester’s Creative Writing MA.
 She lives and works in the Peak District, and is currently working on a historical novel based on the life of the seventeenth-century witchfinder Matthew Hopkins.

-The Witchfinder’s Sister was sold on pre-empt to Viking and will be published in 2017, and by Ballantine in the US after North American rights were sold at auction.
+The Witchfinder’s Sister was sold on pre-empt to Viking and was published in March 2017.
+It will also be published in April by Ballantine in the US after North American rights were sold at auction.

 Email; email@example.com Tel: 0207 344 1069

 Before Salem, there was Manningtree. . . .

 “This summer, my brother Matthew set himself to killing women, but without ever once breaking the law.”

 Essex, England, 1645.
 With a heavy heart, Alice Hopkins returns to the small town she grew up in.
 Widowed, with child, and without prospects, she is forced to find refuge at the house of her younger brother, Matthew.
 In the five years she has been gone, the boy she knew has become a man of influence and wealth—but more has changed than merely his fortunes.
 Alice fears that even as the cruel burns of a childhood accident still mark his face, something terrible has scarred Matthew’s soul.

 There is a new darkness in the town, too—frightened whispers are stirring in the streets, and Alice’s blood runs cold with dread when she discovers that Matthew is a ruthless hunter of suspected witches.
 Torn between devotion to her brother and horror at what he’s become, Alice is desperate to intervene—and deathly afraid of the consequences.
 But as Matthew’s reign of terror spreads, Alice must choose between her safety and her soul.